unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 ---
 title: How to Get a CryptoPunk & Lose It
-subtitle: '& feel shame at alls ends'
+subtitle: '& feel shame at all ends'
 ---

 Two weeks ago I got annoyed enough at Monotype for [Helvetica The NFT](https://www.monotype.com/NFT) that I joined a [Zoom lecture](https://lu.ma/75b2r30l) about it and watched Benjamin Jones, Charles Nix, and the ghost of Lance Wyman talk about designing motion graphics for nobody/anybody/The Chain/etc.